phase2/drupal-lab/README.md

 # Drupal Lab

-A Drupal 8 site with a Pattern Lab Twig theme.
+A sample Drupal 8 site with a Pattern Lab Twig powered theme.

 **All commands starting with `bash` are ran from root of repo; all that start with `drupal` are ran from `web/`**